The Silent Pain of Parenting a Child With Difference

 Where a child has additional needs, the couple relationship can come under a distinctive form of strain.
 My colleagues at Tavistock Relationships have described how difficult it can become to preserve a protected space for the couple — a space of adult intimacy that exists apart from the work of parenting.
 Life can easily narrow into the business of managing, the business of getting through, and the relationship itself is quietly put aside.

-At the same time, each partner may try to shield the other from the full weight of what they carry.
+At the same time, each partner may try to protect the other from the full weight of what they feel.
 To say I am struggling, I am lost, I can’t cope, can feel as though it would add an unbearable burden.
-And so two people may find themselves living the same experience, side by side, yet each feeling entirely alone within it.
+And so two people may find themselves living the same experience, side by side, yet each feeling entirely alone within it, sometimes frightened by the strength of their feelings.

 What Therapy Can Offer

-At its simplest, couples in this situation need a space where their conflicted feelings can be expressed.
+At its simplest, individuals and couples in this situation need a space where their conflicted feelings can be expressed, without fear of judgement.
 What they do not need is advice, reframing, or simple reassurance that they are doing well.
 They need a room where the truth of their experience can be spoken, witnessed, thought about and held.
 This is no small thing.

 Next